Written and medically reviewed by Sophia Yen, MD, MPH. CEO & Co-Founder of Pandia Health

 Periods are Being Censored

-Pandia Health, birth control delivery company put up a billboard to educate women about #PeriodsOptional in Northern California and the owner of the billboard site was asked to take it down because some considered the image “crude, crass, distasteful.”
+Pandia Health, a birth control delivery company put up a billboard to educate women about #PeriodsOptional in Northern California, and the owner of the billboard site was asked to take it down because some considered the image “crude, crass, distasteful.”

 However, Periods are not obscene.
 This is just a cartoon to spark conversation.
 There are no body parts.
 There is no sex here.
 This is like showing a used tissue after a bloody nose or a bandaid after a cut.

 This is something that happens to those with uteruses almost every time they have a period/bleed (every month for 30 years from 12 years old until 50).

 Period Problems Deserve to be Recognized